 People who pushed for Prohibition (1920-1933) lived in a different era.
 There was little scientific knowledge about drinking alcohol.
 They had some strange ideas.

-Consider these assertions:
+Consider these statements.

 - Alcohol is the dirtiest drug we have.
 It permeates and damages all tissue.
 No other drug can cause the same degree of harm that it does.

 - Ethanol (alcohol) is harmful to the body.

 - Alcohol is a poison, and drinking it might lead to death.

 - Alcohol is toxic (no level of consumption indicated).

 - The effects of alcohol on men (no level of consumption indicated) are that hormone levels change.
 This causes lower sex drive and enlarged breasts.

 - Alcohol is a gateway drug leading people into illicit drug use.